 [Regulation 224B inserted in Gazette 29 Jun 2001 p.
 3099-100.]

 224C.
-Employers to provide information to Board
+Employers to give Board information

 (1) The Board may give directions to Employers setting out the information Employers are to give to the Board about workers who are, or have applied to become, Members, and an Employer is to comply with those directions.